MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-request-queue-query-data-handler.md

 -------

 **Next**
+A pointer to the next custom handler.

 **Memory**
+A handle to a WDFMEMORY object.

 **Oid**
+Specifies the object identifier of the requested operation.
+The value is an OID_XXX code.

 **EvtRequestQueryData**
 Pointer to the client driver's implementation of a [*EVT_NET_REQUEST_QUERY_DATA*](evt-net-request-query-data.md) event callback function.

 **MinimumInputLength**
+Minimum input length needed by the client for this request.

 **MinimumOutputLength**
+Minimum output length needed by the client for this request.

 Remarks
 -------